VictoriaMetrics/VictoriaMetrics/README.md

 index files for searching for specific series in the values and timestamps files.

 `Parts` are periodically merged into the bigger parts.
-The resulting `part` is constructed under `tmp` subdirectory.
+The resulting `part` is constructed under `<-storageDataPath>/data/{small,big}/YYYY_MM/tmp` subdirectory.
 When the resulting `part` is complete, it is atomically moved from the `tmp` to its own subdirectory, while the source parts are atomically removed.
-The end result is that the source parts are substituted by a single resulting bigger `part` in the `<-storageDataPath>/data/big/YYYY_MM/`.
+The end result is that the source parts are substituted by a single resulting bigger `part` in the `<-storageDataPath>/data/{small,big}/YYYY_MM/` directory.
 Information about merging process is available in [single-node VictoriaMetrics](https://grafana.com/dashboards/10229) and [clustered VictoriaMetrics](https://grafana.com/grafana/dashboards/11176) Grafana dashboards.
-See more details in [monitoring](#Monitoring).
+See more details in [monitoring docs](#monitoring).

-The `merge` process is usually named compaction, because the resulting `part` size is usually smaller than the sum of the source `parts`.
+The `merge` process is usually named "compaction", because the resulting `part` size is usually smaller than the sum of the source `parts`.
 There are following benefits of doing the merge process:
 * it improves query performance, since lower number of `parts` are inspected with each query;
 * it reduces the number of data files, since each `part`contains fixed number of files;
-* better compression rate, since merging re-orders data when forming the new part.
+* better compression rate for the resulting part.

 Newly added `parts` either appear in the storage or fail to appear.
 Storage never contains partially created parts.
 The same applies to merge process — `parts` are either fully merged into a new `part` or fail to merge.
 There are no partially merged `parts` in MergeTree.
-The same applies to the merge — old `parts` are atomically swapped with the new part when it is ready.
 `Part` contents in MergeTree never change.
 Parts are immutable.
-They may be only deleted after the merge to a bigger `part`.
+They may be only deleted after the merge to a bigger `part` or when the `part` contents goes outside the configured `-retentionPeriod`.

+See [this article](https://valyala.medium.com/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) for more details.

 See also [how to work with snapshots](#how-to-work-with-snapshots).